cortexproject/cortex/docs/configuration/v1-guarantees.md

 - Querier support for querying chunks and blocks store at the same time.
 - Tracking of active series and exporting them as metrics (`-ingester.active-series-metrics-enabled` and related flags)
 - Shuffle-sharding of queriers in the query-frontend (i.e. use of `-frontend.max-queriers-per-user` flag with non-zero value).
+- TLS configuration in gRPC and HTTP clients.
+- TLS configuration in Etcd client.